kekse1/v3/docs/modules/README.md

 ## JavaScript modules
 Here will the modules in 'js/' be explained (TODO), or rather I'll write down here their exports.

 'export' just means the public functions or properties for the globally accessable names.
-Real 'module.exports' can be reached via the `library()` function(s) in 'main.js', but this is untested an NOT THAT EFFICIENT (if used without callback, which makes async loading possible).
+Real 'module.exports', like in [Node.js](https://nodejs.org/) can be used via the `library()` function(s) in 'main.js' (using a parameter to base `require()`), but this is yet UNTESTED an not that efficient (if used without callback, which makes async loading possible).

 So here follows an overview of functions etc., which are nearly described in their own (.md) files (also linked below), whereas every module created it's own (globally accessable) namespace.